leizhang88/e-store/README.md

 ## Description

-This is a full-stack e-store application built on Spring Boot framework, using MyBatis to access MySQL database via SQL.
+This is an e-store application built on Spring Boot framework, using MyBatis to access MySQL database via SQL.

 ## Features